rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 # Iconoclasm

-Literally, the *breaking of images* -- iconoclasm is the deliberate destruction of artwork, typically religious artwork.
+Literally, *breaking of images* -- iconoclasm is the deliberate destruction of artwork, typically religious artwork.

 Iconoclast movements have been an ongoing pattern *within* Christianity, such as the [Byzantine Iconoclasm](https://en.wikipedia.org/wiki/Byzantine_Iconoclasm) or more recently during the